aaguirre/pyramid_cas/README.txt

 Introduction
 ------------

-pyramid_cas allows your application to authenticate againts a Jasig CAS server.
+pyramid_cas allows your application to authenticate against a Jasig CAS server.

 It takes borrowed concepts from different packages like django.cas, anz.client, and collective.cas.